-Preacher: Andrew Goyzueta
+Preacher: Andrew Gozuyetta

-[0:00] This morning, we're going to welcome the Reverend Andrew Goisweta to our pulpit.
+You may be seated.
+This morning, we're going to welcome the Reverend Andrew Goisweta to our pulpit.

 Andrew is the former assistant pastor at a Presbyterian church in Traveler's Rest, South Carolina, and now serves as the campus minister for Reformed University Fellowship at Davidson College.